 One solution is to try to build software in such a way that it adapts to the learner on a number of different levels: language proficiency, computer proficiency, learning style, topical interest, motivational type and intensity, and so on.
 This was an early promise of CALL software; however, arguably we have not even come close to realizing such a program, and the degree of software-directed adaptation remains low or non-existent in currently available materials.

 A second alternative is to take the philosophical position that learners have a right to self-discovery and that left alone they will naturally move to the strategies that work for them and that are consonant with their learning style.
 This would mean that given a tutorial program with a set of help options, they would make use of the ones that are most efficacious for them and ignore the others.
 It seems highly unlikely that this would be the case for most students.
 For example, you probably know how to use Microsoft Word (or some similar word processing application).
 How many of its features do you really know how to use?
-Open Word now and look at the top level (an example from Word 2003 for Windows appears below, but almost any feature-rich piece of software will suffice).
-Do you know what's under File, Edit, View, Insert, etc.?
-Do you know what the underscore means in commands like File?
+Open Word now and look at the top level (Word 2016 for Windows appears below, but almost any feature-rich piece of software will suffice).
+For example, do you know what's under "References" and "Mailings"?
+Do you recognize that "Nuance PDF" is an add-on?

 A third alternative is to acknowledge that learners would profit from training but that it's just too much trouble to train them since it obviously takes a lot of time away from other aspects of language learning and there's no guarantee it will be successful.
 This may indeed be the case in some instances, but this should be determined on a case by case basis, using at least a rough cost vs. benefit analysis.